caksoylar/zmk/docs/blog/2025-xx-xx-zephyr-4-1.md

 In the above:

 - `<board-name>` is the name of the board as specified when selecting a build target, such as `nice_nano`.
-- `<vendor-name` is the name of the board's vendor, such as `nicekeyboards`.
-If you are an individual, rather than acting as an organisation, please use your name/online id/similar (e.g. `zhiayang` in the case of the `mikoto`).
+- `<vendor-name>` is the name of the board's vendor, such as `nicekeyboards`.
+If you are an individual, rather than acting as an organization, please use your name/online id/similar (e.g. `zhiayang` in the case of the `mikoto`).
+This value should match the vendor directory name that the board definition folder is placed in the previous section.
 - `revision` defines any board revisions.
 See [Zephyr's overview](https://docs.zephyrproject.org/4.1.0/hardware/porting/board_porting.html#multiple-board-revisions) for more information on board revisions.
 If your board does not have any revisions, you can omit this section.
 - `socs` lists all SoCs that your board could have, e.g. `nrf52840` or `stm32f072xb`.
 If your board only has one SoC available and no variants, then the SoC can be omitted when selecting a build target, but must still be specified in this file.
 For an understanding of SoC variants, refer to the Zephyr documentation.